 I hear this question come up a lot.
 Should I outsource?
 Should I not?
 First, let me be clear: tips one through three should absolutely come first when you’re starting out in business or still trying to latch on to a routine.
 I don’t advise outsourcing when you haven’t established a solid foundation with eliminating tasks, scheduling your priorities and prioritizing revenue-generating tasks.
 But once you’ve nailed these, consider tasks that a) you dread or avoid b) don’t fall into your naturally inclined category of skills c) takes you forever.
 Then, outsource them.
 Take them off your plate.

-When you delegate tasks instead of trying to be the jane-of-all-trades, you’re actually freeing up your time to work on getting your services in front of customers so you can serve the heck out of the them.
+When you delegate tasks instead of trying to be the jane-of-all-trades, you’re freeing up your time to work on getting your services in front of customers so you can serve the heck out of them.